-likelihood, Eq.
+In Fig. 3 we show the spectral laws parameters and their $1, 2, 3 - \sigma$ confidence levels, shown as contours, obtained as a Gaussian approximation to our spectral likelihood, Eq.
+(7).
+This likelihood is averaged over possible noise realizations.
+The thick points show the results of the simulations and therefore each point shows the values of the spectral parameters derived by a direct maximization of the spectral likelihood, Eq.
 (6).
-We note that each set of the mock multifrequency data contains different realizations of the noise and the CMB signal; however as discussed earlier on, the latter does not impact the spectral parameter estimation [see Eq.
-(15)], and the scatter of the spectral parameter values from the simulations seen in the figure is driven only by the noise.
-Overall, we see very good agreement between the semianalytic contours and the overall distribution of the results derived from the simulations, which as expected cover the areas delineated by the contours aggregating around the expected peaks of the likelihood.
-More quantitatively, the average spectral parameters derived from the simulations are the dashed lines and show good agreement with the semianalytic values.
+We note that each set of the mock multifrequency data contains different realization of the noise and the CMB signal, however as discussed earlier on, the latter does not impact the spectral parameter estimation, see Eq.
+(15), and the scatter of the spectral parameters values from the simulations seen in the figure is driven only by the noise.
+Overall, we see very good agreement between the semi-analytic contours and the overall distribution of the results derived from the simulations, which as expected cover the areas delineated by the contours aggregating around the expected peaks of the likelihood.
+More quantitively, the average spectral parameters derived from the simulations are the dashed lines and show a good agreement with the semi-analytic values.

 We note that the position of the peak of the likelihood is different for each of the cases.
-Indeed, only in the case of the single-term model do the true and assumed sky agree and the recovered values of the spectral parameters agree with those used in the sky simulations.
-For the multiterm scaling laws, the assumed model does not provide an accurate description of the true scaling laws and the derived values of the spectral parameters do not carry any more physical meaning.
-Rather, they are some effective values that lead to the scaling laws matching the true ones most accurately.
+Indeed, only in the case of the single-term model the true and assumed sky agree and the recovered values of the spectral parameters agree with those used in the sky simulations.
+For the multiterm scaling laws, the assumed model does not provide an accurate description of the true scaling laws and the derived values of the spectral parameters do not carry any more any physical meaning, but rather they are some effective values that lead to the scaling laws matching the true ones most accurately.

 In Fig. 4 we show the comparison performed after STEP II.
 The grey lines show power spectra of the foreground residuals computed for each of the 500 realizations of the noise and the thick dashed lines show their average.
+The solid orange lines depict the average residual spectra and the orange shaded areas show 2σ uncertainty computed with help of the proposed method.
+We see a very good overall agreement for all three choices of the scaling laws.